National Pension Scheme (NPS): Retirement Benefit Plan

 On exit from the Scheme after 60, Individual will have to invest at least 40% of the savings to purchase a pension annuity while the rest could be withdrawn as lump sum.

-If the Contributor does not withdraw from the scheme by the age 70, then the entire accumulated investment will be transferred to the respective bank account as full and final settlement.
+If the Contributor does not withdraw from the scheme by the age 70, and the accumulated fund is less than Rs 2 lacs, then one may withdraw the entire amount to the respective bank account as full and final settlement.

 On attaining the age of 70, Individual can no longer contribute in the Scheme.